Portraits of PH

 The work aimed to explore the impact PH has had on their family, capturing the seriousness and the positives through the lens of a camera and the words of Carolyn and her loved ones.

-Erin has kindly allowed Emphasis to reproduce part of the project for this special feature.
+Erin has kindly allowed us to reproduce part of the project here.

 “I am really proud of what I have achieved.
 I think it’s helped me not only as a photographer telling someone’s story, but as a daughter too – reminding me how much my mum has been through and how strong we have all become.

 My favourite image from the whole series is my mum and I holding hands, the opening image of the series.
 I’m normally behind the camera so I never physically see us together in an image.
 It is quite surreal to see our relationship in a physical form of a photograph, but I think that’s what impacts me more.
 This image, and the series as a whole, makes me reflect on my relationship with my mum and how close we have become in recent years – as well as the unspoken love we have as a mother and daughter.”